SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/SalesAfterSaveDocument.md

 # SalesAfterSaveDocument (1104)

-Called after an document is saved.
-EventData contains all variables passed by datahandler in Sales client.
+Called after a document is saved.
+EventData contains all variables passed by datahandler in the Sales client.

 ## Input values